What type of content do you primarily create?

 4. WMV (Windows Media Video)

-WMV is Windows’ native compressed video file format.
-It’s a series of video codecs and their corresponding video coding formats.
-What does this mean?
-It means WMV isn’t just one way of storing video.
-It’s a family of methods (codecs) used for compressing and decompressing video data.
-Different codecs within the WMV family offer different balances between file size and video quality.
+WMV (Windows Media Video) is Microsoft's native compressed video file format.
+It's not just one format but a family of video codecs and their corresponding video coding formats.
+Different codecs within the WMV family offer different balances between file size and video quality, with most prioritizing smaller file sizes over maximum quality.

 If you're using Windows software for your video work, WMV is a solid option.
 It offers smaller file sizes at the cost of some quality, making it suitable for emailing or usage where storage space is a concern.